PhillyChapbookReview.org Masthead header

 Philly Poetry Chapbook Review (PCR) is a nonprofit publication that publishes under Creative Commons license (CC BY-NC-ND).
 All content is free, ad-free, and anyone can republish for noncommercial purposes, as long as license rules are followed.
 If you use our material on the internet, please include a link back to the original article.

-We publish journal content on a rolling, weekly schedule, with new content on Tuesdays and Thursdays.
-However, we divide Philly Poetry Chapbook Review into two volumes of three bimonthly issues per year, for archival purposes.
-New issues begin in January, March, May, July, September, and November.
+We publish journal content on a rolling, weekly schedule, with new content mainly on Tuesdays and Thursdays.
+However, we divide Philly Poetry Chapbook Review into four seasonal issues per year for archival purposes.
+New issues begin in January (Winter), April (Spring), July (Summer), October (Fall).

 We update the PCR Blog daily on weekdays as pieces are ready.

 Our publisher, P. Aiden Hunt, funds Philly Poetry Chapbook Review in its entirety.
-We will disclose and funding changes.
+We will disclose any funding changes.

 For more information, check out our Frequently Asked Questions (FAQs) page.